nmemranhussain/titanic-logistic-rf-models/README.md

 ## Potential Impacts, Risks, and Uncertainties

-[Potential Negative Impacts
+Potential Negative Impacts:
 Overfitting: The model may perform well on training data but poorly on new data.

 Feature Bias: Features like Sex and Pclass may disproportionately influence predictions, leading to biased results.

 Data Quality: Missing or incomplete data could reduce model reliability.

-Real-world Risks
+Real-world Risks:
 Bias and Fairness: The model could reinforce gender or class biases, affecting other applications like healthcare.

 Misinterpretation: Non-experts might mistake probabilistic predictions as deterministic.

 Ethical Concerns: Using biased models in critical decision-making could raise ethical issues.

-Potential Uncertainties
+Potential Uncertainties:

 Feature Importance: The model might misjudge which features are most important due to correlations.

 Algorithm Limitations: Logistic regression may oversimplify, and Random Forest may reduce interpretability.

 Outdated Data: The Titanic dataset may not generalize to modern contexts.

-Unexpected Results
+Unexpected Results:

 Gender Bias: Heavy reliance on Sex as a predictor might not translate to other datasets.

-Class Disparity: Strong predictions favoring 1st-class passengers may not apply outside this context.]
+Class Disparity: Strong predictions favoring 1st-class passengers may not apply outside this context.